Mushymato/HaveMoreKids/docs/002-extensions-triggers_actions.md

 Action that alters the age of a child.
 Since effects of age is checked and applied at start of day, if the action is called in the middle of a day then the player must sleep before changes take place.
 Thus, it's recommended to use this action with trigger `DayEnding`.

+You cannot use this on adopt from NPC kids.

 - `kidId|childIndex`: This argument is either a unique kid id, or a index for child in order of birth in the format of `#N`, e.g. `#0` for the first born child.
 - `age`: A number corresponding to the age stages
   - 0: Newborn (sleeping baby)